zavalab/ADAM_Documentation/dashboard_p_graph.md

 <img src="Pictures\nutrient_pol\process_graph.png">

 <p>
-    In this example, raw manure can go through solid liquid separation (SLS) technology or P Release technology.
-SLS produces two intermediate products, the solid component can be futher processed into pellets while the liquid component can go through P release technology to generate phosphorus.
+    In this example, raw manure can go through solid-liquid separation (SLS) technology or P Release technology.
+SLS produces two intermediate products, the solid component can be further processed into pellets while the liquid component can go through P release technology to generate phosphorus.
 </p>

 <h2>Waste to Energy Example</h2>